 Leilani Bin-Juda is of Torres Strait Islander heritage.
 With an extensive career in the Australian Public Service spanning 24 years, Ms Bin-Juda has policy and program experience across international relations, health, fisheries, crime prevention and the arts and cultural industry.

-She is currently the Treaty Liaison Officer on Thursday Island and is responsible for the day-to-day implementation of the Australia-Papua New Guinea Torres Strait Treaty in accordance with the border protection and bilateral objectives identified in the 2017 Foreign Policy White Paper.
+She is currently the CEO of Torres Strait Regional Authority.
+Prior to this, she was a Treaty Liaison Officer on Thursday Island and was responsible for the day-to-day implementation of the Australia-Papua New Guinea Torres Strait Treaty in accordance with the border protection and bilateral objectives identified in the 2017 Foreign Policy White Paper.